 There are four OTT Pluvio weighing rain gauges evenly distributed throughout the catchment (Fig. 1).
 They measure precipitation at 1 min intervals and the differences between the stations on the yearly scale do not exceed 5%.
 We use the arithmetic mean of precipitation amounts from all four stations as the representative precipitation for the whole catchment.

 Streamflow at the catchment outlet (MW) (Fig. 1) is routed through an H-flume and continuously measured by a Druck PTX1830 submersible pressure transmitter at a 1 min interval.
 There are 18 full days and 12 partial days of missing data in 2017-2018 due to measurement device or data transfer malfunction (Fig. 2).

 We use the measurements from 18 groundwater measurement stations, of which 16 are in and around the forested area close to the stream and two are at the eastern and northern catchment boundary, respectively (Fig. 1, Table 1).
 The depth of the stations is between 1 and 41 m and they are screened along the whole depth.
-Most stations were drilled with a hammering rig to refusal which normally corresponds to the depth of the first consolidated lignite layer.
-Exceptions are stations G2, G3, G4 and G8 which were drilled into but not through all the lignite layers.
-All of them stations are equipped with pressure water level loggers by vanEssen, with a typical accuracy of 0.5 cmH2O, which measure at 5 min time intervals.
+All of them are equipped with pressure water level loggers by vanEssen, with a typical accuracy of 0.5 cmH2O, which measure at 5 min time intervals.
 Barometric compensation of the water pressures of the water level loggers is performed using the atmospheric pressure measured by Baro Diver by vanEssen located close to H11 (Fig. 1).
 Stations G3, G4 and G8 were only installed in February 2017 and G2 in July 2017 but they are used in the study due to their locations outside of the forested area.
 Other stations only have missing data from the 4th to the 7th of December 2018 due to measurement device failure (Fig. 2).

-Table 1: Groundwater (GW) measurement stations in the HOAL used in this study.
+125 Table 1: Groundwater (GW) measurement stations in the HOAL used in this study.
 Distance to the stream and distance to the catchment outlet are the distances along the surface flow path from the GW station's location to the nearest stream reach and catchment outlet, respectively.
 TWI and TPI are the topographic wetness and topographic position indices, respectively.
-Last The last column shows the number of events when a response was observed.
+Last column shows the number of events when a response was observed.